In this Raspberry Pi screenshots guide, we take you through the steps on how to take screenshots on the Raspberry Pi.

 Your screenshot key should now work whenever you press it.

 I hope that this Raspberry Pi screenshots guide has shown you enough to be able to set your Pi up for screenshots.
-If you have run into an issue or notice a mistake in the tutorial, then please feel free to join us over on the forums.
+If you have run into an issue or notice a mistake in the tutorial, then please feel free to leave a comment below.